MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 #### MLflow model format with private network is unsupported

-This error happens when you try to deploy an MLflow model with a no-code deployment approach along with the [legacy network isolation method for managed online endpoints](concept-secure-online-endpoint.md#secure-outbound-access-with-legacy-network-isolation-method).
-You can't use the private network feature with an MLflow model format if you're using the legacy network isolation method.
-If you need to deploy an MLflow model with the no-code deployment approach, try using [workspace managed virtual network](concept-secure-online-endpoint.md#secure-outbound-access-with-workspace-managed-virtual-network).
+You can't use the private network feature with a MLflow model format if you're using the [legacy network isolation method for managed online endpoints](concept-secure-online-endpoint.md#secure-outbound-access-with-legacy-network-isolation-method).
+If you need to deploy a MLflow model with the no-code deployment approach, try using a [workspace managed virtual network](concept-secure-online-endpoint.md#secure-outbound-access-with-workspace-managed-virtual-network).

 #### Resource requests greater than limits

 Requests for resources must be less than or equal to limits.
 If you don't set limits, Azure Machine Learning sets default values when you attach your compute to a workspace.
-You can check limits in the Azure portal or by using the `az ml compute show` command.
+You can check the limits in the Azure portal or by using the `az ml compute show` command.

-#### azureml-fe not ready
+#### Azureml-fe not ready

 The front-end `azureml-fe` component that routes incoming inference requests to deployed services installs during k8s-extension installation and automatically scales as needed.
 This component should have at least one healthy replica on the cluster.

 You get this error if the component isn't available when you trigger a Kubernetes online endpoint or deployment creation or update request.
 Check the pod status and logs to fix this issue.
 You can also try to update the k8s-extension installed on the cluster.

 ### ERROR: ResourceNotReady

 To run the *score.py* file you provide as part of the deployment, Azure creates a container that includes all the resources that the *score.py* needs, and runs the scoring script on that container.
 The error in this scenario is that this container crashes when running, so scoring can't happen.
 This error can occur under one of the following conditions:

 - There's an error in *score.py*.
 Use `get-logs` to diagnose common problems, such as:
-  - A package that *score.py* tries to import isn't included in the conda environment
+  - A package that *score.py* tries to import that isn't included in the conda environment
   - A syntax error
   - A failure in the `init()` method

-  If `get-logs` doesn't produce any logs, it usually means that the container has failed to start.
+  If `get-logs` doesn't produce any logs, it usually means that the container failed to start.
 To debug this issue, try [deploying locally](#deploy-locally).

 - Readiness or liveness probes aren't set up correctly.